MicrosoftDocs/VBA-Docs/api/Excel.ColorIndex.md

 ## Example

-The following examples assume that you're using the default color palette.
+The following examples assume that you are using the default color palette.

 This example sets the color of the major gridlines for the value axis.